halfer/spiderling-utils/README.md

 		}
 	}

-Create a class to inherit from `\halfer\SpiderlingUtils\TestListener`, and that will become a listener that can be wired into your `phpunit.xml`.
+Create a class to inherit from `\halfer\SpiderlingUtils\NamespacedTestListener`, and that will become a listener that can be wired into your `phpunit.xml`.
 This must implement `switchOnBySuiteName($name)`, which should return true if a suite name or namespace is one that you recognise, and if a web server is required.
 This means that if you only need to run your unit tests, a server is not spun up.

 You must also implement`setupServers()`, which is your test's opportunity to declare what servers to spin up.
 In most cases, you will create just one, but if you need more than one (e.g. to avoid session conflict) then you can create as many as you like.

+Again, this is `NamespacedTestListener` for PHPUnit 6 and above, `TestListener` otherwise.

-	class TestListener extends \halfer\SpiderlingUtils\TestListener
+	class TestListener extends \halfer\SpiderlingUtils\NamespacedTestListener
 	{
 		/**
 		 * Required, return true if you recognise the test suite name or namespace